H2CO3/Sparkling/doc/stdlib.md

 (If multiple `SpnIterator`s are used with the same array, the array must not be modified while any of the iterators is used.)

-    any reduce(array arr, any identity, any callback(any key, any val))
+    any reduce(array arr, any identity, any callback(any first, any second))

 Loops over `arr`, calling `callback()` with two arguments upon each iteration.
 The first argument of the callback function is `identity` during the first